 - Spread the game of lacrosse by running numerous clinics for elementary school children in Playa Samara.

-- Participate in painting and construction work projects with our 501(c)3 partners Student Cultural Exhange and Asociacion CREAR.
+- Participate in painting and construction work projects with our 501(c)3 partners Roblealto Children’s Orphanage and Asociacion CREAR

 - Hands-on experience learning the significance of living a socially conscious life and how to positively impact the world.

 - Of course, this is Costa Rica!
-Surfing (with optional lessons), canopy tours, beautiful hikes, beach BBQ’s, and much more!
+Surfing (with optional lessons), jungle canopy zip line tours, beautiful hikes, beach bonfires and BBQ’s, and much more!

-This trip is open to high school & college aged boys who have a desire to play lacrosse and serve others in a cross-cultural environment.
+This trip is open to high school & college-aged young men who have a desire to play lacrosse and serve others in a cross-cultural environment.
 Additionally, applicants should have a demonstrated history of maturity, leadership, service, and ability to interact positively in a dynamic team environment.
 Preference will be given to upperclassmen.
+Attendees must be fully Covid-vaccinated and boosted.

-Interested players should download, fill out, and send in the trip application.
+Interested players should Apply Here to fill out the trip application.
 Applicants will be contacted to schedule an interview.

 We’re partnering with Piggybackr.com to enable trip participants to raise necessary funds.
 Piggybackr allows participants to fundraise via email, social networks, text messages, and good old fashioned phone calls.
 Please click HERE to see the SixFifty Piggybackr site For questions and more information, please email Matt Bond at firstname.lastname@example.org.